What is a Post-Graduation Work Permit?

 VCC Official Transcript

-To receive your VCC official transcripts and final awarded credentials by mail, you must ensure your local address is up to date on your myVCC student account portal.
+To receive your VCC official transcript and final awarded credentials by mail, you must ensure your local address is up to date on your myVCC student account portal.
 Check the tutorial on How to Update your Contact Information Online and ensure you update your address before graduation.

 Working Before and After you apply for a PGWP